rliffredo/advent-of-code/aoc_20/README.md

   This was something a bit surprising for me, and it forced me to pass a couple of (fortunately read-only) parameters as global objects.

+## Day 11: Seating System

+Today, I am pretty sure I have ended up with a sub-optimal solution.
+It takes few seconds to complete -- an _acceptable_ amount of seconds, but still it is not instant.
+Furthermore, it took much more time to solve than usual, and this is another hint that I have chosen the wrong data structure.

+For part 2, I wanted to treat the map as a graph, and simply connect nodes skipping the floors.
+I decided to take the effort to refactor part 1 as well, because it was still useful as a test case for all the parsing (I do a lot of small mistakes there), but again, the slowness of the test was annoying.

+Overall, it came out almost at the first try; still, I cannot stop thinking that I could have used a better approach.